Verofax is selected by PwC Middle East among Top Future50 climatech start-up

-DUBAI, UAE, Nov 22, 2023 - (ACN Newswire) - DUBAI, UAE, Nov 21, 2023 - (ACN Newswire) - Verofax a compliance and commerce SaaS solution provider has been selected among the top Future50 climate tech start-ups by PwC Middle East to help enterprises' accelerate on their path to Net Zero.
+DUBAI, UAE, Nov 23, 2023 - (ACN Newswire) - Verofax a compliance and commerce SaaS solution provider has been selected among the top Future50 climate tech start-ups by PwC Middle East to help enterprises' accelerate on their path to Net Zero.

 PWC had scoured the region and short-listed from 500 businesses across 11 categories of impact.
 Verofax was selected among top 6 Climate Change Management and Report (CCMR) startups for its sustainable traceability solution to help decarbonize industries and enable validated exports in line with recent regulations like EU's Carbon Border Tax (CBAM).